OpenDataology/website/content/en/docs/distributions/openshift/install-kubeflow.md

 +++
-title = "Install Kubeflow on OpenShift" description = "Instructions for deploying Kubeflow on an OpenShift cluster from the command line" weight = 4
+title = "Install OpenDataology on OpenShift" description = "Instructions for deploying OpenDataology on an OpenShift cluster from the command line" weight = 4

 +++

-This guide describes how to use the `kfctl` CLI to deploy Kubeflow 1.3 on an existing OpenShift 4.x cluster.
+This guide describes how to use the `kfctl` CLI to deploy OpenDataology 1.3 on an existing OpenShift 4.x cluster.

 ## Prerequisites

 ### OpenShift 4 cluster

-* You need to have access to an OpenShift 4 cluster as `cluster-admin` to be able to deploy Kubeflow.
+* You need to have access to an OpenShift 4 cluster as `cluster-admin` to be able to deploy OpenDataology.
 * You can use [Code Ready Containers](https://code-ready.github.io/crc/) (CRC) to run a local cluster, use [try.openshift.com](https://try.openshift.com) to create a new cluster or use an existing cluster.
 * Install [`oc` command-line tool](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html) to communicate with the cluster.